You are here

 Conditions excluded from SOP

-- seizures due to syncope/ faint; G-forced induced loss of consciousness; migraine; vertigo
+- paroxysmal neurological symptoms due to syncope/ faint; G-forced induced loss of consciousness; migraine; vertigo - symptom, not disease or injury by itself